Grocery Stores Have You Hooked On Product Placement

-Product placement will get you every time if you’re not paying attention.
+Product placement at any Canadian grocery store will get you every time if you’re not paying attention.

 Welcome and thanks for choosing “our store” now let me take your hand and help you spend some money.

-Product placement at the grocery store can be very odd and if you’re not paying attention you may miss it but your wallet won’t.
+The realms of product placement at the grocery store can be odd and if you’re not paying attention you may miss it but your wallet won’t.

 By the way, where is your grocery list?

-Today I’m going to talk to you more about how you can say goodbye to those silent budget killers that motivate you to spend without you evening knowing it.
+I’m going to talk to you more about how you can say goodbye to those silent budget killers that motivate you to spend money without knowing it.

 Over the years I’ve talked about everything from the smell of fresh cookies in the bakery from an air release of a coffee smelling scent to entice customers to spend money while grocery shopping.